Tagged: Artificial Intelligence

 I guess they wern’t scared, and probably had everything under control, and that’s why I think that the real question is not about the chatbots but the potential of artificial intelligence, about where is the limit of our control, furthermore if we will be able to realize that we have reached that limit.

 In other words, if we will find the right constraints on time.

 On the topic, tho what Eduardo says is true and British tabloids didn’t understand the situation correctly, it is important to remember that the fear of Skynet arising is real, and companies and researchers are a bit concerned.
 Take for example the work of DeepMind (Google’s AI company) in developing an “emergency button” to stop an AI from going rogue [Paper can be found here ].

-So, while the original article may be off, things might go South if not enough “protection” layers or rules are implemented.August 4, 2017 at 2:04 pm #12568Eduardo CáceresParticipant
+So, while the original article may be off, things might go South if not enough “protection” layers or rules are implemented.at #12568Eduardo CáceresParticipant

 You nailed it Alberto, just wanted to point out that nothing new was discovered with these chatbots.

-BTW, quite a fasctinating paper to read, I was aware of the existance of that concrete research field, but had never gotten deep into it.July 30, 2018 at 1:35 pm #15379
+BTW, quite a fasctinating paper to read, I was aware of the existance of that concrete research field, but had never gotten deep into it.at #15379

 You must be logged in to reply to this topic.